Incunable: Terminology

 Incunable is the anglicised form of incunabulum, reconstructed singular of Latin incunabula, which meant "swaddling clothes", or "cradle", which could metaphorically refer to "the earliest stages or first traces in the development".
 A former term for incunable is fifteener, meaning "fifteenth-century edition".
+In German, incunabula are called Wiegendrucke ("cradle prints"), a term that likewise evokes the infancy of printing; it survives in the title of the standard catalogue Gesamtkatalog der Wiegendrucke.

 The term incunabula was first used in the context of printing by the Dutch physician and humanist Hadrianus Junius (Adriaen de Jonghe, 1511–1575), in a passage in his work Batavia (written in 1569; published posthumously in 1588).
 He referred to a period "inter prima artis [typographicae] incunabula" ("in the first infancy of the typographic art").
 The term has sometimes been incorrectly attributed to Bernhard von Mallinckrodt (1591–1664), in his Latin pamphlet De ortu ac progressu artis typographicae ("On the rise and progress of the typographic art"; 1640), but he was quoting Junius.

 The term incunabula came to denote printed books themselves in the late 17th century.
 It is not found in English before the mid-19th century.

 Junius set an end-date of 1500 to his era of incunabula, which remains the convention in modern bibliographical scholarship.
 This convenient but arbitrary end-date for identifying a printed book as an incunable does not reflect changes in the printing process, and many books printed for some years after 1500 are visually indistinguishable from incunables.
 The term "post-incunable" is now used to refer to books printed after 1500 up to 1520 or 1540, without general agreement.
 From around this period the dating of any edition becomes easier, as the practice of printing the place and year of publication using a colophon or on the title page became more widespread.